Six Material Issues

 Reason for Selection and Future Vision

-The impacts of global warming and other environmental problems have become apparent, and measures to protect the environment and preserve biodiversity have become an urgent priority for society.
-Responding to these problems is also a business management issue for companies that bears on risk reduction and profit opportunities.
+The impacts of global warming and other environmental problems are apparent, and measures to protect the environment and preserve biodiversity have become a top priority for society.

 Objectives